chrisjsherm/aws-cf-contact-form-handler/README.md

 ### GitHub

-You must provide AWS with access to your GitHub repository set in the `GitHubSourceHTTPS` parameter.
+You must provide AWS with access to the GitHub repository set in the `GitHubSourceHTTPS` parameter.
 You can provide access by visiting the AWS Console CodeBuild view and clicking to create a build project.
 Do not fill out any fields, instead scroll to the "Source" heading and connect to GitHub.
 Once you successfully connect, you